HoliestWoW/Purity/README.md

         * You may not equip any item in your off-hand slot.
         * You may not equip any ranged weapon.

-### Shaman - Communion of Purity
+### Shaman

+* **Communion of Purity: The elemental master**
    * **Description:** The Spirit Walker.
 Your power flows purely from your spells and maintaining active totems in combat.
 No weapons of any kind.
    * **Key Prohibitions:**
       * You may NOT equip any weapons of any kind.
       * You must always maintain at least one active totem while in combat (after totems are unlocked).

-### Warlock - Grimoire of Purity
+### Warlock

+* **Grimoire of Purity: The Crazed Demonologist**
    * **Description:** A crazed demonologist focused on fire, brimstone, and demons.
 Souls are fuel for summoning and nothing else.
    * **Key Prohibitions:**
       * No learning or using forbidden spells (Shadow, most Curses, etc.).
       * No spending points in the Affliction talent tree.
       * Soul Shards may ONLY be used to summon or subjugate demons.
       * Healthstones and Soulstones are forbidden.

+* **Sacrament of Purity: The Cursed with Pride**
+   * **Description:** Refusing the help of lesser creatures, your sole existence it to cause pain and suffering, even if that means to yourself.
+   * **Key Prohibitions:**
+      * No demons may be summoned (Felsteed allowed).
+      * No drinking or using mana potions.
+      * No spending points in Demonology tree.
+      * Mana must only be regenerated passively, via Life Tap, or via Drain Mana.

 ### Warrior